WayXG/RLHF4MATH_Dev/inference/README.md

 bash scripts/infer_eval.sh gemma_7b
 ```

 The iter_infer_to_collect_data.sh additionally takes a for loop to iteratively generate trajectories.
-The model name should contain mistral, gemma, or deepseek so that the code can specify the prompt format.
+The model name should contain mistral, gemma, llama, or deepseek so that the code can specify the prompt format.

 ## 4 Annotate Data